 When President Trump announced his Muslim ban, chaos erupted at airports and border crossings nationwide.
 People flying home to their families were detained at airports, lawful permanent residents were stranded outside the country, and the government’s interpretation of who was banned kept changing.
 After multiple federal courts across the country issued injunctions suspending the ban, reports surfaced that the government was flouting the court orders.

-We filed a second FOIA request a week later seeking similar information about implementation of the Muslim ban at Michigan’s land border with Canada.
-In April 2017, after the government failed to respond to our FOIA requests, ACLU affiliates across the country, including in Michigan, brought 13 federal lawsuits to obtain the requested records.
-Under a production schedule set by Judge Judith Levy, CBP is now producing documents that paint a detailed picture of the chaos and cruelty of the ban.
+After the government failed to respond to our FOIA requests, ACLU affiliates across the country, including in Michigan, brought 13 federal lawsuits to obtain the requested records.
+Under a production schedule ordered by Judge Judith Levy, CBP produced documents in our case that paint a detailed picture of the chaos and cruelty of the ban.
 The case settled in August 2019 when the government agreed to pay our attorneys’ fees.

 (ACLU of Michigan v.
-U.S. Department of Homeland Security; ACLU Attorneys Miriam Aukerman and Michael J. Steinberg and Legal Fellow Juan Caballero; Cooperating Attorneys Gabriel Bedoya, Andrew Pauwels, and Andrew Goddeeris of Honigman.)
+U.S. Department of Homeland Security; ACLU Attorneys Miriam Aukerman, Michael J. Steinberg, Juan Caballero and Elaine Lewis; Cooperating Attorneys Gabriel Bedoya, Andrew Pauwels, and Andrew Goddeeris of Honigman.)